piclas-framework/piclas/docs/documentation/userguide/tools.md

     3 to skip this reaction  or
     4 to exit program

 When adding a new reaction some parameters such as the reaction model and chemistry model need to be set per user input.
-Other parameters such as the reactants and products are constructed from the reaction name or if the non reactive species need to be set as well.
+Other parameters such as the reactants and products are constructed from the reaction name or if the non-reactive species need to be set as well.

 The 'delete reactions' option will expect a list of reactions as comma separated string, e.g. `C+N_CNIon1+electron,C2+M_C+M+C`.
 If there is only one reaction in the database the reaction will be deleted and if there is more than one reaction stored in the database all reactions will be displayed like shown above.
 To choose which of the listed reactions should be deleted the number(s) of the reaction(s) to delete have to be entered as comma separated string, e.g. `1,2,3`.